-At Lubomirka station, we were ordered to board a cattle truck and were only allowed to keep small luggage with us; the rest was loaded into the goods wagon.
+At Lubomirka station, we were ordered to board a boxcar and were only allowed to keep small luggage with us; the rest was loaded into the goods wagon.
 Throughout the entire day, more and more families arrived.
 In our wagon there were 42 people.
 The train moved out during the night but I could not sleep; we spoke to each other in whispers, wondering what would happen to us.

 In Rowne, more families were loaded onto our train.
 Here we were given water, and coal for the stove in the middle of the wagon.
 After a two day stop-over we moved off.
-Soon after, the train stopped at Zdolbunow Station where we had to change to Soviet cattle wagons that were larger and ran on wider tracks.
+Soon after, the train stopped at Zdolbunow Station where we had to change to Soviet wagons that were larger and ran on wider tracks.

 Now we were leaving Poland and crossing the border into Russia …..

 On 15 February 1940 we crossed the border singing farewell to our homeland and the hymn “God Who Protects Poland” and the Polish National Anthem.
 Everybody was crying.
 I don’t know what their thoughts were at that moment - I suppose the same as my own, namely - would I ever return to Poland?
 If so, when?
 What awaits us in this unknown land?